Explore the Agenda

 8:40 am Using Leadership and Influence to Connect with Contractors and Boost On-site Buy-in

-9:10 am Panel: Effectively Incentivizing Internal Safety Performance Amongst Frontline Leaders to Increase Safety Prioritization as a Project Outcome
+9:10 am Panel Discussion: Effectively Incentivizing Internal Safety Performance Amongst Frontline Leaders to Increase Safety Prioritization as a Project Outcome

-- Structuring performance metrics and bonuses so that safety excellence is weighted alongside schedule adherence and budget control
+• Structuring performance metrics and bonuses to ensure safety excellence is weighted alongside schedule adherence and budget control

-- Designing incentive programs that reward process adherence and risk mitigation rather than simply rewarding the absence of incidents e.g. lagging indicators
+• Designing incentive programs that reward process adherence and risk mitigation rather than rewarding the absence of incidents e.g. lagging indicators

-- Implementing training and mentorship to equip frontline leaders with the skills to coach safety behaviors effectively, treating safety engagement and leadership development as primary goals
+• Implementing training and mentorship to equip frontline leaders with the skills necessary to effectively coach safety behaviors, ensuring safety engagement and leadership development are primary goals

 9:40 am Audience Discussion: Integrating All Performing Contractors into your Safety Culture to Create Cross-Stakeholder Buy-in and Improve On-site Compliance

-- Structuring safety interventions to support trade contractor’s workflow, avoiding compliance enforcement that is perceived as arbitrary or overly disruptive to the schedule
+• Structuring safety interventions to support trade contractor’s workflow, avoiding potentially arbitrary or disruptive compliance enforcement

 10:10 am Speed Networking